top of page

 The adjective 'void' has its etymological roots in Latin.
 It is derived from the Latin word 'vocitus,' which means 'empty' or 'unoccupied.'
 In Latin, 'vocitus' conveyed the idea of something being completely empty or devoid of content.
 Over time, this term was incorporated into Old French as 'void,' retaining its sense of emptiness or lack of substance.
 In English, 'void' describes something that is completely empty, lacking any content or meaning.
 It can refer to physical emptiness or abstract concepts such as a void in one's life.
 The etymology of 'void' underscores its historical association with emptiness and the absence of substance or content, emphasizing its role in describing the absence or vacuity of something.

-Find the meaning of void
+Quiz: Find the meaning of the adjective void:

 Try Again!